- Integrates with the well-known FFmpeg command-line tool.

 Frequently Asked Questions

-When you install MED, you’ll see an icon just beneath each player on media pages.
-Click it and a list appears of all the available download formats.
-Just click an item in the list to download the file of that format.
+When you install MED, you’ll see an icon just beneath each player on every media page.
+Click on the icon and let the extension generate the list of all the available download formats.
+Just click on an item in the list to download the file.
 Once the download begins, you can leave the page; your download will continue and MED will notify you when it is done.

-Note that direct audio extraction is available only for FLV media.
-To save audio as MP3, be sure to install the free FFmpeg package and configure it in MED's Conversion Tools window.
+Note that direct audio extraction is available only for FLV media types.
+To save audio as MP3, be sure to install the free FFmpeg package and configure it in MED's from the options page to use this command-line tool

 Can I use MED to download files with an external download manager like FlashGot, Turbo Download Manager, or DownThemAll?